learn-co-students/SENG-SCF-032122-PHASE-2/09-react-router-dom/project_showcase/README.md

 - Use Switch and Route to set up initial routes
 - Use NavLink and Router props to implement show page
 - Use history.push() to navigate to show page after POST request

+- home => '/' root route
+- project form => '/projects/new'
+- project edit form => '/projects/:id/edit'
+- projectdetail => new component responsible for rendering projects deets (like a profile page) => '/projects/:id' *:id indicates a dynamic value that will be replaced by the actual id* (how does React know what that value is?
+We will get there)
+- project list (this renders our project list items) => '/projects'